 Research is confirming that many pharmaceutical drugs cause liver injury.
 And continuing use of many drugs produce liver damage.

-New research from China’s Zhejiang University School of Medicine has found that pharmaceutical drugs are a leading cause for severe liver injury even in China where pharmaceutical use is less than in the U.S.
+Scientists from China’s Zhejiang University School of Medicine found that pharmaceutical drugs are a leading cause for severe liver injury even in China where pharmaceutical use is less than in the U.S.

 The researchers studied severe liver injury cases that occurred in the Zhejiang Affiliated Hospital over a period of twelve months.
 Severe liver injury was determined by alanine aminotransferase (ALT) liver enzyme levels that were more than ten times the highest normal range.
 Such levels indicate severe trauma to the liver.

 Over the year, the researchers found 129 cases of severe liver injury where the ALT liver enzymes were ten times the highest normal levels.
 Of these, they found that 25 of the cases, about 20%, were caused by drugs – labeled “drug induced liver injury.”